 Planting for beautiful fall colors!

-Planting in the spring and living in the moment of buying plants we can sometimes overlook the plants that aren’t blooming or the foliage that doesn’t catch our eye yet.
+Don’t overlook these plants that will give you a wonderful show and variety to your garden in the fall!
 We can help you look ahead into the fall (summer isn’t over yet!) and pick out some plants that are fall blooming and/or have fall foliage color.

 Here are a few examples of plants that have pleasant fall colors you can plant now if you want to keep the colors going to the end of the season.